24 Best Bug Tracking Tools in 2026

 • Auto-sync with external databases and other tools

-• Code-free automation management
+• Code-free automation management that helps with assigning tasks

 • Advanced analytics dashboards and more!